 Apart from the variations of this posture, it is combined with other yoga postures.

 - Sarvangasana or Lotus Shoulder Stand

 - Padma Simhasana or Lotus Lion Pose

-The earliest mention of Lotus Posture was in the Yoga Sutra commentary by Maharishi Vyasa.
-Yoga Yajnavalkya also mentions Padmasana.
+The earliest mention of this Posture was in the Yoga Sutra commentary by Maharishi Vyasa.
+Yoga Yajnavalkya also mentions this pose.

-According to Yoga Yajnavalkya, Lotus Posture is placing both the legs on opposite thighs and holding the big toes by the hands from behind.
+According to Yoga Yajnavalkya, this position is formed by placing both legs on opposite thighs and holding the big toes by the hands from behind.

 Verse 559 of Thirumanthiram by Thirumoolar provides the steps to do the lotus posture.

-Verses 1.44 to 1.49 of Hatha Yoga Pradipika describe Lotus Posture, its importance, and its benefits.
+Verses 1.44 to 1.49 of Hatha Yoga Pradipika describe this posture, its importance, and its benefits.

-Place the right foot on the left thigh and left on the right one and hold firmly the toes by the crossed hands from behind.
-Press the chin on the chest and look at the tip of the nose.
-This is the Lotus Posture that destroys all diseases.
+Place the right foot on the left thigh and the left on the right one and hold firmly the toes by the crossed hands from behind.
+Also, press the chin on the chest and look at the tip of the nose.
+This is the Lotus Posture that destroys all bodily diseases.
 (Verse 44).